DFE-Digital/dfe-job-descriptions/ServiceDesigners/SeniorServiceDesigner.md

-Interviews are expected to take place in September.
+Interviews are expected to take place in [month].

 Interviews will be conducted via Microsoft Teams, if you are invited to interview, please ensure that you have access to this software.
 If you have any questions, please do not hesitate to get in contact.